Table of Contents

 6# Use Descriptive Anchor Texts

-Like we said, you’re not just pointing to another source, but helping search engine draw context from your page.
+As we said, you’re not just pointing to another source, but helping search engines draw context from your page.

 For this, you want to use an anchor text that’s relevant to the keyword you’re targeting, and what better way to go about it than to use an anchor text that describes it.